Faiq-Hassan/.github/profile/README.md

 I'm **Faiq Hassan**, a full-stack developer who designs and ships software that businesses actually depend on: CRMs, ERPs, POS systems, and SaaS platforms.
 I connect them with automation pipelines built in n8n, APIs, and webhooks, so operations keep moving without manual work behind them.

-Based in Faisalabad, Pakistan 🇵🇰 · working with founders and teams worldwide.
+Based in Pakistan 🇵🇰 · Working with founders and teams worldwide.

 </td>
 <td width="40%" align="center">